Performance Breakdown

 The next upgrade is the bigger dustbin – around 25% more (500 ml vs. 400ml).
 This enables the H7 to hold more dirt and necessitate fewer trips to the trash bin.

 Most vacuums are bagged or bagless, meaning they use a bag or hold dirt in a plastic container.
-The H7 is the first I’ve seen that provides users both options.
-By default, the H7 is a bagless vacuum, but it comes with an insert to convert it to a bagged vacuum.
+The H7 is the first one I’ve seen that offers users both options.
+By default, the H7 is a bagless vacuum, but it includes an insert that converts it to a bagged vacuum.

 Users will get two bags out of the box.